Thermal Fluctuation and Meson Melting: Holographic Approach: Holographic Thermal Width

 \section{Holographic Thermal Width}

 From the gauge/gravity duality point of view, the dissociation of the mesons is identified with a first order phase transition between a ME and a BE.
-Holographic calculation shows that the dissociation temperature $T_{diss}$ is proportional to the bare mass of the quark or more precisely $T_{diss}\sim m_q/\sqrt{\lambda}$ \cite{Mateos:2006nu, CasalderreySolana:2011us}.
+Holographic calculation shows that the dissociation temperature $T_{diss}$ is proportional to the bare mass of the quark $T_{diss}\sim m_q/\sqrt{\lambda}$ \cite{Mateos:2006nu, CasalderreySolana:2011us}.
 Notice that the phase transition of the probe brane's shape means that some of the MEs turn out to be unstable in the near horizon region.

-As it was discussed in \eqref{asymptotic} for the MEs, the mass of the fundamental matter is proportional to asymptotic value of the $R_0(r)$, \be m=\lim_{r\rightarrow\infty}R_0(r). \ee In the following subsections at fixed temperature we will find a critical mass $m_c$ where for available mass smaller than $m_c$ an imaginary term contributes to the action of the probe branes.
-In other words, it indicates that the corresponding MEs are not stable for $m_{min}<m<m_c$ and a phase transition (first order) from MEs to BEs may occur.
+As it was discussed in \eqref{asymptotic} for the MEs, the mass of the fundamental matter is proportional to the asymptotic value of the $R_0(r)$, \be m=\lim_{r\rightarrow\infty}R_0(r). \ee In the following subsections at fixed temperature we will find a critical mass $m_c$ where for available mass smaller than $m_c$ an imaginary term contributes to the action of the probe branes.
+In other words, it indicates that the corresponding MEs are not stable for $m_{min}<m<m_c$ and a phase transition (first order) from MEs to BEs may occur ($m_{min}$ was introduced in Fig. \ref{mRs}) .
 In the gauge theory when the mass of the quark is less than $m_c$ the quarkonium mesons are unstable.
 Such mesons are disappeared (melted) into the plasma and a thermal quark is created from the medium.
 Therefore one can define a thermal width for the quarkonia.
-We consider the imaginary part of the action of the probe brane proportional to the thermal width of the quarkonium mesons in the gauge theory \footnote{Similarly in \cite{Hashimoto:2013mua} the imaginary part of the DBI action is identified with the vacuum decay rate.} \be \Gamma\sim{\rm{Im}}S. \ee Obtaining the imaginary part of the action of the probe brane from \eqref{Ims0}, we aim to compute the thermal width of quarkonia in the ${{\cal{N}}=4}$ gauge theory.
+We consider the imaginary part of the action of the probe brane proportional to the thermal width of the quarkonium mesons in the gauge theory \footnote{In \cite{Hashimoto:2013mua} the imaginary part of the DBI action is identified with the vacuum decay rate.

+In a weak-coupling effective field theory the thermal width and quarkonium meson dissociation have been also studied, for example see \cite{Brambilla:2013dpa}.
+At strong coupling, lattice studies have shown that the potential may have an imaginary part \cite{Rothkopf:2011db}.} \be \Gamma\sim{\rm{Im}}S. \ee Obtaining the imaginary part of the action of the probe brane from \eqref{act3}, we aim to compute the thermal width of quarkonia in the ${{\cal{N}}=4}$ gauge theory.
 In the following subsections we like to study the behavior of the thermal width in the absence and in the presence of a magnetic field.